Summer in the Paris Tuileries Gardens. From the annual amusement park to quiet cafés and picnics with a bit of history about the gardens.

 The Palace was the Parisian residence of the French monarchs from Henry IV to Napoleon III.
 Before then, it was the Louvre Palace, originally built as a fortress in the medieval period then turned into a royal palace under Charles V in the 14th Century until the Louvre became a public museum in 1793.

 King Louis XIV transformed the Tuileries Palace residence in 1666, when he commissioned his favourite gardener, André Le Nôtre, to design a vast new park with elevated terraces around a central axis.
-It was opened to the public in 1667, while King Louis moved to his new Palace at Versailles.
+He did this after completing the terrace at Saint-Germain-en-Laye, looking on to Paris from the west of the city.
+The Tuileries Gardens were opened to the public in 1667, while King Louis moved to his new Palace at Versailles.

 In 1871 the Tuileries Palace was set on fire and although destroyed in 1883, we continue to enjoy the splendour of the gardens today which is more or less as Le Nôtre designed it with its some 63 acres (25 hectares) and water basins.